nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 ```

 This MSC promises to reduce the network bandwidth of `/state_ids` exchanges and
-the overall allocation of strings into a set (generally slower than an optimized
+the overall allocation of strings into a set, which is generally slower than an
-bitmap set comparison, but not a huge performance concern).
+optimized bitmap set comparison but not a pressing performance concern.

 In general, the `/state_ids` endpoint is not expensive, but it can be under
 heavy federation.

-The benefits become far more substantial if we consider large rooms (over
-100,000 members), or if we widen the query to include _all_ prior state events
-(not just currently resolved ones).

 The benefits become far more substantial if we consider large rooms (over
 100,000 members) or if the query includes all prior state events (not just the